A Principled Approach to Bayesian Transfer Learning: Discussion

 \section{Discussion}

 Bayesian transfer learning methods incorporate related source data to improve inference on the target.
 Previous methods offer no means of identifying when Bayesian transfer learning methods should be used over completely discarding or incorporating the source data.
-Additionally, previous power prior methods require conjugate priors to sample from the correct posterior efficiently.
+Additionally, previous power prior methods offer no computationally efficient way to evaluate both the FPP and NPP posteriors.
 In this work, we have proposed using posterior predictive checks to address the model selection problem.
-Further, we compared the performance of posterior predictive checks, namely the CLPPD and LOO, for choosing the appropriate transfer method.
-We have presented a computationally efficient framework, TSMC, to perform power prior approaches, particularly the NPP.
-TSMC uses two concurrent SMC chains to evaluate the posterior of interest and the approximate normalising constant.
-Finally, we show how the TSMC framework enables us to perform LOO on the doubly intractable NPP easily.
+Further, we compared the performance of posterior predictive checks, namely the CLPPD and LOO-CV, for choosing the appropriate transfer method.
+We have presented a computationally efficient framework, TSMC, to implement multiple power prior approaches.
+TSMC uses two adaptive SMC schedules to sample the relevant sequence of posteriors and approximate the corresponding normalising constants.
+Finally, we show how the TSMC framework enables us to perform LOO-CV on the doubly intractable NPP easily.

 Based on our simulation studies it is clear that posterior predictive checks are an accurate way to evaluate the usefulness of transfer learning techniques.
-That is, LOO accurately identifies the best performing transfer method.
+That is, LOO-CV accurately identifies the best performing transfer method.
 However, care must be taken with the choice of posterior predictive checks as evidenced by the poor performance of computing the CLPPD on the target data.
 It appears that the CLPPD is biased by fitting and evaluating on the target data, and thus prefers methods more influenced by the target data.
-Consider the difference between the CLPPD of the target only and True methods where the CLPPD suggests the use of the target only method in every instance.
-The target only method is completely influenced by the target data points, whereas the True method possesses all the data, which reduces the influence of the target data.
-One limitation of LOO is the increased computational cost of evaluating $n$ posterior distributions, associated with leaving one of the target observations out for each element in the target dataset.
-Fortunately, with the TSMC framework, we can easily apply IS to these posteriors --- including the doubly intractable NPP.
+The CLPPD even preferred the target only posterior over the true posterior, which is based on the true parameter value with a larger sample size.
+One limitation of LOO-CV is the increased computational cost of evaluating $n$ posterior distributions, associated with leaving one of the target observations out for each element in the target dataset.
+Fortunately, with the TSMC framework, we can easily apply importance sampling to efficiently obtain these posteriors --- including those required in the doubly intractable NPP.